 Stock and equipment

-- Ensure enough stock is on hand to supply your business and customers after an event.
+- make sure you have enough stock on hand to supply your business and customers after a disaster

-- Identify where equipment and vehicles can be relocated and protected during an event.
+- identify where equipment and vehicles can moved to and protected

-- Keep enough spare parts on site to ensure equipment remains operational.
+- keep enough spare parts on site to make sure equipment remains operational

-- Plan for possible extended power outages and relocate perishable stock to an alternative location.
+- plan for power cuts and move perishable stock to an alternative location

-- Obtain a generator (if applicable) and fuel to maintain your business during a power outage and after an event.
+- get a generator, if applicable, and fuel to keep your business running during a power cut

-- Establish reciprocal help arrangements with other local businesses to provide support during and after an event.
+- set up arrangements with other local businesses to support each other during and after a disaster.

-- Check your building and ensure it is in a sound condition, especially the roof and eaves.
+- check your building and make sure it is in good condition, especially the roof and eaves

-- Clear your property of loose items that could cause damage if blown around in high winds.
+- clear your property of loose items that could cause damage if blown around in strong winds

-- Treat windows to minimise the damage from flying debris (e.g. tape windows or fit them with metal screens or shutters).
+- treat windows to reduce the damage from flying debris e.g. tape windows or fit them with metal screens or shutters.

-- Check that your insurance is adequate to cover your business in the event of a disaster.
+- make sure that your insurance can cover your business in the event of a disaster

-- Check with your insurance company whether there are any specific preparations you need to make prior to an event.
+- check with your insurance company whether there are any specific preparations you need to make before extreme weather

 Business documentation and records

-- Ensure your critical documentation (e.g. insurance, financial, legal and identification documents etc.) is packed in a portable, waterproof container.
+- keep insurance, financial, legal and identification documents in a portable, waterproof container

-- Back up your critical data to a portable storage device and store it in a secure location or use cloud storage if applicable.
+- back up your critical data to a portable storage device and store it in a secure location or use cloud storage

-- Identify what data in your business is important to keep and what is needed to recover your programs and data to ensure your business can operate.
+- identify what data is important to keep and what you need to recover to make sure your business can operate.